SENIOR SOFTWARE ARCHITECT, SOFTWARE DEVELOPER

 GUI / Qt development for Linux/Windows at Calabasas Creek Research

 - Ported the plasma engine simulation toolkit to Qt4 and Linux.
 The main challenge was to port the graphics code, which used Dislin graphics library.
-Dislin was a closed-source library with a sparse documentation, which did not document its internals, so some black box testing was required.
+Dislin was a closed-source library with a sparse documentation, which did not document its internals, so some reverse engineering was necessary.
 The project was written in C++ using Qt 4.
-The project has been completed with two people, another person working under my supervision.
+The project has been finished with two people, and I worked with another engineer who I found, trained and supervised.

 - Implemented the complex GUI to a scientific application.
 The GUI was mostly used on Microsoft Windows, but since there was a possibility to run the application on OS X the Qt Toolkit was used again.
 The GUI was very complex, having more than 60 dialog windows, and a dozen of custom widgets, so the proper architecture and separating common code was a must.
 While the GUI itself wasn’t a major challenge, the number of windows, and their combinations, required a lot of efforts to keep the code base maintenable, since the whole project has been done by one person.
 The expression evaluator module required good knowledge of bison and flex as well as their integration into C++ language, and into qmake build system.
 The project was written in C++ using Qt 4, uses gcc and rpm on Unix, and MinGW and NSIS installer on MS Windows.
 A set of build scripts has been created to build both Windows and Linux version directly from Linux using cross-compiled MinGW compiler and NSIS for Linux.
 The project took approximately one man-year of part-time work.